aleshaleksey/fansys23/08-spell-list.md

 **Description**: The caster enchants the ground around them.
 The ground has the following properties:
 - It is difficult terrain for all hostile entities.+2(11)
-- At the start of their turn, all hostile entities must make a Dex save or take 1d12+[Sup] bludgeoning damage and become "grappled".
+- At the start of their turn, all hostile entities must make a Dex save or take 1d12+[Sup] percussive damage and become "grappled".
 - All friendly entities have a +10 to movement speed and light cover.+4(15)
 - Furthermore, as an action, the caster the caster can move or sculpt 10ftx10ftx10ft of earth of stone as if using the "[Shape Earth](#shape-earth)" spell, expect the spell can affect ground and natural rock all through the affected zone.+3(18)